VbhvCloud/aws-infra/README.md

 - A public route in the public route table with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target
 - A database instance in private subnet, its parameter group, and its subnet group
 - ec2 instance profile
+- DynamoDB table to track email sent by lambda
+- Lambda function to send mail and track email in dynamodb
+- SNS topic
 - A policy and role to connect ec2 instance to s3 and cloudwatch
 - S3 bucket with random name
 - An Autoscaling template, group and scale up and scale down policies with alarm.